GenesisEducationKyiv/software-engineering-school-5-0-Kenobichek/docs/design/003-microservices-decomposition.md

     - `GET  /unsubscribe/{token}` – Unsubscribe endpoint
     - `GET  /health` – Health check
     - `GET  /metrics` – Prometheus metrics
   - **Role**: The API Gateway acts solely as a façade.
-It receives external REST requests, performs basic validation and authentication, and then publishes corresponding **commands** (e.g., `CreateSubscriptionCommand`) to the message broker.
+For GET endpoints, it serves data from its local cache/read model, which is kept up-to-date by subscribing to relevant events (e.g., `weather.updated`).
+The gateway does not make synchronous calls to backend services for reads.
+For write operations, it receives external REST requests, performs basic validation and authentication, and then publishes corresponding **commands** (e.g., `CreateSubscriptionCommand`) to the message broker.
 All business logic and state changes are handled exclusively by backend microservices, not by the gateway.
 The gateway does not process or store business data, nor does it implement domain logic.
   - **Publishes**: Commands to the broker (e.g., `CreateSubscriptionCommand`).
   - **Note**: Only business services publish **events** (e.g., `SubscriptionCreated`) after processing commands.
   - **Dependencies**: All microservices (via broker), Rate limiting, Authentication